Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Introduction

 A dyadic rescaling then yields the quantitative decay $|U_{\mathrm{near}}(\xi)|=O(|\xi|^{-3/2})$ as $|\xi|\to\infty$; see Propositions~\ref{prop smooth} and~\ref{prop decay}.
 Consequently, $\widetilde U$ has the required regularity and far-field decay, and is a Leray--Hopf self-similar profile.

-\paragraph{Outline of the nonuniqueness proof (Section~\ref{Sec2:nonuniqueness}).} We combine the localization idea of Jia-Sverak \cite{jia2015incompressible} with the fixed-point framework of Albritton-Brue-Colombo \cite{albritton2022non}.
-Writing the solution as \(u=\widetilde u+u^{\mathrm{cut}}+u^{\mathrm{cor}}\), we first \emph{localize the scale-invariant initial data} by a Bogovskii decomposition \(u_{\mathrm{in}}=u_{\tmop{loc}}+w\), where \(u_{\tmop{loc}}\) is compactly supported and divergence free, and then set \(u^{\mathrm{cut}}=-e^{t\Delta}w\) to peel off the far-field tail.
+\paragraph{Outline of the nonuniqueness proof (Section~\ref{Sec2:nonuniqueness}).} We combine the localization idea of Jia--Sverak \cite{jia2015incompressible} with the fixed-point framework of Jia--Sverak \cite{jia2015incompressible} and Albritton--Brue--Colombo \cite{albritton2022non}. {The key innovation compared to \cite{jia2015incompressible} is that we perform localization and nonuniqueness arguments at the same time, bypassing the sophisticated spectral assumptions therein.} Writing the solution as \(u=\widetilde u+u^{\mathrm{cut}}+u^{\mathrm{cor}}\), we first \emph{localize the scale-invariant initial data} by a Bogovskii decomposition \(u_{\mathrm{in}}=u_{\tmop{loc}}+w\), where \(u_{\tmop{loc}}\) is compactly supported and divergence free, and then set \(u^{\mathrm{cut}}=-e^{t\Delta}w\) to cut off the far-field tail.
 Unlike \cite{albritton2022non}, our self-similar profile \(\widetilde U\) is not compactly supported; the new ingredient is to control the resulting \emph{far-field interaction} via heat smoothing, which makes the associated linear term small when the localization radius \(R\) is large.
-Passing to similarity variables, we solve for the correction \(U^{\mathrm{cor}}\) as a fixed point of a Duhamel map generated by the semigroup \(e^{\tau\mathcal L_{\widetilde U}}\).
-A key idea is to use a Riesz projection to split the dynamics into a stable part and a unstable part as in \cite{jia2015incompressible}; see also \cite{chen2024vorticity, chen2025vorticity}.
-We will show that the map is a contraction.
+Passing to similarity variables, we solve for the correction \(U^{\mathrm{cor}}\) as a fixed point of a contraction Duhamel map generated by the semigroup \(e^{\tau\mathcal L_{\widetilde U}}\).
+A key idea is to use a Riesz projection to split the dynamics into a stable part and an unstable part as in \cite{jia2015incompressible}; see also \cite{chen2024vorticity, chen2025vorticity}.
 The finitely many unstable modes will serve as free parameters at \(\tau=0\).
 Different choices of these unstable coordinates yield distinct solutions on \((-\infty,0]\), producing infinitely many Leray--Hopf solutions with the same \(L^2\) initial data \(u_{\tmop{loc}}\).
-In this way we retain the advantages of both approaches--localization from \cite{jia2015incompressible} and the fixed-point mechanism of \cite{albritton2022non}--while handling a non-compactly supported self-similar background.

-In our construction of the Leray--Hopf solution $\overline U$ and the eigenfunction $\overline v$, we impose even symmetry in $z$ and odd symmetry in $z$ for $\overline v$.
+In our construction of the Leray--Hopf solution $\overline U$ and the eigenfunction $\overline v$, we impose even symmetry in $z$ for $\overline U$ and odd symmetry in $z$ for $\overline v$.
 The odd parity of $\overline v$ breaks the base even symmetry of $\overline U$; thus the Leray--Hopf branch bifurcating in the $\overline v$-direction is symmetry-breaking, which was also observed by the previous work \cite{guillod2023numerical,albritton2022non}.